clusterloggs/fit-analytics/README.md

 # Fitness Analytics

 Fitness Analytics is a Python-based analytics platform that integrates with Google Fit to automatically collect, clean, process, and forecast personal fitness metrics.
-It provides a complete data pipeline with automated quality checks, advanced feature engineering, predictive models, and an interactive web dashboard for visualizing trends and predictions across steps, heart rate, sleep, calories, and weight.
+It provides a complete data pipeline with automated quality checks and an interactive web dashboard for visualising trends across steps, heart rate, sleep, calories.

 ## Table of Contents